Launching your app without first getting a sense of what users are looking for and what core values to feature is unthinkable.

-Feedback is crucial at the early stages of your app.
+Feedback is crucial in the early stages of your app.
 You need to be as close as possible to your beta testers and hear as much feedback as you can.
-This will ensure that you validate your ideas faster, pointing to what’s working and what’s not, and testing different concepts and users insights that direct you towards new opportunities.
-This gives you an edge to focus on the core features that users liked the most to start capitalizing your strengths into releasing a much higher quality app in the shortest time frame.
+This will ensure that you validate your ideas faster, learn what’s working and what’s not, and gather user insights that direct you towards new opportunities.
+This information gives you an edge to focus on the core features that users liked the most.
+You’ll be able to capitalize on your strengths and release a much higher quality app in a shorter time frame.

 We conducted a study that showed a 750% increase in user feedback with in-app feedback compared to typical communication channels.
 This means that you can test your app, discover bugs, and amend issues 750% faster!
-At the end of the day, speeding up the testing process means a relatively faster release, which is key in leveraging your app against the competition.
+At the end of the day, speeding up the testing process means a relatively faster release, which is key in gaining an upper hand over the competition.

 2. Build your fan base early on

-What is really important about building your app is making sure that users feel connected and engaged in what you are offering.
-It’s key to building a culture of caring, satisfied customers from the start where testers feel heard, appreciated and that their advice is taken into account.
-After all, what makes a difference between great and mediocre apps is the users behind them.
+What’s really important about building your app is making sure that users feel connected and engaged with what you are offering.
+This key to building a culture of caring, satisfied customers is to start with the beta testers — your early adopters — and make them feel heard and appreciated by taking their advice into account.
+After all, the difference between great and mediocre apps is the users behind them.

-In-app feedback will allow beta testers to strike up personal conversations and give feedback without the feeling of it being a burden or a hassle.
-You’ll make their lives 100x easier, as you are not forcing them to go to e-mails or forums to submit bugs or send feedback.
+In-app feedback will allow beta testers to strike up personal conversations and give you feedback without the feeling of it being a burden or a hassle.
+You’ll make their lives 100x easier, as you are not forcing them to use e-mails or forums to submit bugs or send feedback.

 3. Iterate quickly and keep your testers engaged